NicholasSMarshall/SeniorCapstoneGroup15/CapstoneWebsite/readme.txt

 For easier navigation and understanding of relationships, refer to the provided ER Diagram.

+👤 User Instructions
+Once the site is live:

+Launch the Website – Navigate to the live link after reloading.

+Left Sidebar – Shows a list of students.
+Clicking a name will display that student’s attendance history.

+Center Panel (Home) –

+Upload one or more images with student faces.

+Images will be processed, and attendance will be auto-marked.

+Right Sidebar – Displays student names:

+Red names = Not present.

+Green names = Detected as present by YOLO + DeepFace.

+You can manually change colors (toggle presence status).

+Submit Attendance –

+Once everyone is marked, click Submit.

+The system records the current state (green = present, red = absent).

+Only the latest submission counts — submitting again overrides the previous record.

+Review Attendance – Click any student’s name on the left to view their individual attendance log.

 ❓ Need Help?
 For any questions, issues, or clarifications, please feel free to reach out to our team.
 We're happy to assist!